 The government continues to provide funding targeted at addressing underlying inequalities and aiming to tackle the disadvantages that some children experience in life.
-As a school we use the money carefully to ensure that our vulnerable children achieved the best support possible.
+As a school, we use the money carefully to ensure that our vulnerable children achieve the best support possible.
 One of the measures for assessing the impact of this funding is to look at those children who claim free school meals (FSM).

 The Pupil Premium Funding was introduced in 2011 and is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.
 Often, children who are entitled to pupil premium face challenges such as poor language and communication skills, lack of confidence and issues with attendance and punctuality.
 The pupil premium is intended to directly benefit the children who are eligible, helping to narrow the gap between them and their classmates.